flitz-be/landing-page/content/faq/_index.md

 - Play [Zebedee](https://zebedee.io/), a Bitcoin-powered gaming platform.
 Earn bitcoin while playing CSGO and other games.
 {{</ faq >}}

-{{< faq "What information do we collect and why?" >}}
-Because we are a regulated company in Belgium that convert euro to bitcoin on behalf of our customers, we collect the following information from our customers when they sign up:

-- E-mail
-- Full name
-- Country of residence

-When you send us a bank transfer, we get this information as well, so giving us this information at sign-up time allows us to check this information, but you are not giving up information that would not be available to us anyway when you are using our platform.
-{{</ faq >}}
 {{< faq "What are the limits?" >}}
 - 1000 euro per month
 - Minimum transaction size: 5 euro